-Damage of the periodontal ligament by oral bacteria could cause loose teeth which can even fall out.
+The first noticeable signs of Periodontal disease may be spots of blood on the the dogs toys.
+Damage of the periodontal ligament by oral bacteria may cause loose teeth which can even fall out.
 Abscesses can lead to fractured jaws in small dogs.
 This may result in the infection of the dog or cat's heart, lungs, liver and kidneys if bacteria enters into the blood system?

 Another sign is excessive saliva.
 This results in sensitive and inflamed gums, creating more problems when chewing their food.

 Does Your Dog Have Signs of Gum Disease?

 It is a fact that more than 80% of dogs show signs of gum disease at the age of three or four.
 If your dogs breath is foul, contact your vet for advice.

 How Can I Prevent Plaque and Tarter?

 Brushing Their Teeth – This is the best way to reduce the fight against dental plaque.
 Daily brushing is important and should be done from an early age.

 - Never stand in front of your dog, stand beside them

 - Give him a cuddle to relax the dog before starting